 Battery pack.
 Keep an eye on Amazon’s sales, and get one.
 Mine charges my phone at least 8 full times.
 (Rav power)

 At least a 2T external hard drive.
-(I’ve got a 1T and a 2T)
+(I’ve got a 1T and a 2T.
+I currently have 2.5gigs of files.)

 A few flash drives.
-You can use them directly with the printers here, in the Jimma office anyway.
+You can use them directly with the printers here – at least you can in the Jimma office.

 Unlocked smart phone, with a VPN.
 If you hunt around, you can find vpns that aren’t too expensive.
 You can also find free ones, but I wouldn’t trust those.
-I got one for $70 – 5 devices, lifetime length.
+I got one for $70 – 5 devices, for a lifetime.

 Nook or kindle.
 I think a friend of mine has a library membership where she can rent digital books any time she has WiFi – rare, but it happens.
 I signed up for BookBub’s daily email to alert me to ebooks that were cheap ($0.99-$3.99) every day for the year or so before I left.
 I caught quite a few good books through that.

-A headlamp or two – one that uses a rechargeable battery because AAA batteries are tough to find here.
+A headlamp or two – I’d get one that uses a rechargeable battery (Petzl for the win!) because AAA batteries are tough to find here.

 They say bring enough for 3 months…I say if you’re attached to something, bring more of it.
 (I’m super attached to my toothpaste – LUSH toothy tabs – I worked there for several years) and I brought enough for possibly two years.
 One year at least.